dh-notes/dhnotes/pages/journals.md

 ## S

+[**Science, Technology, & Human Values**](https://us.sagepub.com/en-us/nam/science-technology-human-values/journal200858) is a peer-reviewed, international, interdisciplinary journal containing research, analyses and commentary on the development and dynamics of science and technology, including their relationship to politics, society and culture.
+The journal provides you with work from scholars in a diverse range of disciplines across the social sciences.
+Among the disciplines you will find in Science, Technology, & Human Values are: political science, sociology, environmental studies, anthropology, literature, history, economics, and philosophy.
+Donna Haraway and Bruno Latour among current / past editorial board members.

 \*[**Sociological Science**](http://www.sociologicalscience.com/) is an open-access, online, peer-reviewed, international journal for social scientists committed to advancing a general understanding of social processes.